Chia-Network/chia-blockchain/CONTRIBUTING.md

 To submit changes, please make a pull request to the appropriate development branch.
 For example, after the 1.2 release, the 1.3 branch is used for development, etc.
 The master branch is updated with the latest releases only.

+### Copyright
+By contributing to this repository, you agree to license your work under the Apache License version 2.0, or the MIT License, or release your work to the public domain.
+Any work contributed where you are not the original author must contain its license header with the original author(s) and be in the public domain, or licensed under the Apache License 2.0 or the MIT License.